 - whether they are a member of the Equity Release Council and are authorised by the FCA.

 Other options to consider

-Equity release is one option.
+Equity release is one option to release cash.
 However, there may be other ways to raise money that might work better for you.
 You could try: